VISTA Protein Clinical Trials

 VISTA protein clinical trials recently tested a drug known as CA-170 for its potential effectiveness as a type of cancer therapy.
-CA-170 is an immunotherapy drug that prevents the deactivation of immune system T-cells by the cancer cells.
-VISTA clinical trials included mesothelioma patients and recently concluded.
+CA-170 is an immunotherapy drug that prevents the deactivation of immune system T-cells by cancer cells.
+The trials, which included mesothelioma patients, recently concluded.

 What Is VISTA?
 Immune Checkpoint Proteins and Inhibitors